xelatihy/yocto-gl/doc/yocto_obj.md

 ## History

+- v 0.24: remove exception from code and add explicit error handling
+- v 0.23: texture have always 4 channels
 - v 0.22: change variable names for compilation on gcc
 - v 0.21: bug fixes
 - v 0.20: use yocto_math in the interface and remove inline compilation